DHTMLX/docs-suite/docs/tabbar/features.md

 ## How to configure DHTMLX Tabbar

-In this section you will know how to create a Tabbar with the necessary number of tabs, how to specify the active tab, and how to define the position of the Tabbar on a page
+In this section you will know how to create a Tabbar with the necessary number of tabs, how to specify the active tab, and how to define the position of the Tabbar on a page.

 | Topic                                                                    | Description                                                                                                             |
 | ------------------------------------------------------------------------ | ----------------------------------------------------------------------------------------------------------------------- |